 - Transcode - Transcode the video stream to

-H.264and place it in a standard MKV container.
+H.264and place it in a standard TS container.
 This helps save space and make the content more compatible with player devices, but it requires a fast CPU.
 (Audio is always retained as-is.)